-As of 1 January 2023, Mr. Jeffrey Sim was appointed Group CEO of SBS Transit and Chairman of the RSSC while Mr Anthony Mok, the Head of NEL/SPLRT has taken over as the Rail Workgroup chairman.
+As of 1 January 2023, Mr. Jeffrey Sim has been appointed Group CEO of SBS Transit and Chairman of the RSSC while Mr Anthony Mok, the Head of NEL/SPLRT will take over as the Rail Workgroup chairman.

 AUDIT AND RISK COMMITTEE